divyam751/fullstack/README.md

 });
 ```

-- update .env file => which we will not push in github
+- update .env file => which we will not push on github

 ```java
 MONGO_URL = mongodb+srv://divyam:admin@cluster0.wpxdpyd.mongodb.net/blog